Annmarie Reno is Executive Director of the Support Services Bureau, overseeing an annual budget of $166 million.

 Major James Barraco began his career in Corrections with the Lee County Sheriff’s Office in 1989.
 During his time in the Corrections Bureau he has held many positions and worked his way through the ranks to include his present position as the Downtown Site Commander.

-Major Barraco is also married and has two teenage children which is an integral part of his personal life.
+Major Barraco is married and has two teenage children.

-Colonel Tom Eberhardt started his career with the Sheriff’s Office in 1993.
-During his tenure Tom has held various positions within the agency to include Transition Team Supervisor, Correctional Emergency Response Team Leader, and Staff Inspector.
-Most recently, he served as the Commander for the Corrections Services Division, overseeing the Bureau’s budget, contracts, technical and security systems, planning & research as well as serving as public information officer.
-Tom also currently serves on the Florida Sheriff’s Association Executive Advisory Committee.
+Colonel Eberhardt started his career with the Sheriff’s Office in 1993.
+During his tenure he has held various positions within the agency to include Transition Team Supervisor, Correctional Emergency Response Team Leader and Staff Inspector.
+Most recently, he served as the Commander of the Ortiz Site, overseeing two facilities, the Bureau’s budget, contracts, technical and security systems, as well as planning & research.

 Colonel Thomas W. Ellegood joined the Lee County Sheriff’s Office in 1990 and is a second generation member of the agency following his father (retired).
-Thomas holds both a Florida Corrections as well as Law Enforcement certification and has been assigned to both Bureaus and is currently assigned to the Law Enforcement Bureau.
+Thomas holds both a Florida Corrections as well as Law Enforcement certification and has been assigned to both Bureaus.
+He currently is assigned to the Law Enforcement Bureau.
 Thomas has advanced through the ranks and has held a wide variety of positions giving him a well rounded education and experience.

 His wife who is also a member of the Lee County Sheriff’s Office and his daughter are instrumental to his success, both personal and professional.

 Outside of his professional interests, he fishes, boats, and enjoys time with family, close friends and the family dog.